-You use tools in the Photoshop Elements toolbox to select, edit, and view images; some tools let you paint, draw, and type.
-The toolbox appears on the left side in the Quick and Expert modes.
+You can access tools in the Edit workspace.
+You use tools in the toolbox to select, edit, and view images; some tools let you paint, draw, and type.
+The toolbox appears on the left side of the Full Edit and Quick Fix workspaces.
+In the Full Edit workspace, you can move the toolbox by dragging the gripper bar at the top of the box.